phalcon/documentation/docs/assets.md

 $footerCollection->addJs('js/bootstrap.min.js');
 ```

-You can also chain the method calls if that syntax is more preferable:
+You can also chain the method calls if that syntax is preferable:

 ```php
 <?php